Career TEAM exists to accelerate the human condition.

 Career TEAM, like every successful entity, has a unique and compelling story….

-In 1985, twenty-one year old college senior Chris Kuselias was standing in center field in Fenway Park in Boston; having been selected to play in a collegiate baseball All-Star game with the nations’ best players.
+In 1985, twenty-one year old college senior Chris Kuselias was standing in center field in Fenway Park in Boston; having been selected to play in a prestigious collegiate baseball All-Star game.
 For Chris, playing on the same field as his beloved Boston Red Sox was surreal.
-As the final out of the game signaled it was time to join his teammates and celebrate, Chris was emotionally frozen; he could not move.
+As the final out of the game signaled it was time to join his teammates and celebrate, but Chris was physically and emotionally frozen.
 Earlier, Chris’ name had not been called during the Major League Baseball Amateur draft and the dream of playing professional baseball since the age of six was suddenly and swiftly over; the reality of having to grow up and get a job became all too real in that moment in Boston.

-Without a clear purpose or direction, after graduation, Chris leveraged a connection to obtain an entry-level corporate marketing job in New Haven, CT, where he won several sales awards and was even featured in the Annual Report to shareholders.
+Without a clear direction after graduation, Chris obtained an entry-level corporate marketing job in New Haven, CT, where he won several sales awards and was even featured in the Annual Report to shareholders.
 “Successfully unfulfilled”, he crammed for the LSAT and began law school in the evenings.
 While intellectually challenging, something was missing…

 In 1988, Chris formally acted on his business plan and opened a modest 250 square foot office over a Chinese take-out in Wallingford, CT.
-He began career coaching unemployed candidates, while the ever present scent of chicken and broccoli and Moo Goo Gia Pan permeated the office.
-During this period, Chris authored a home study career course and trademarked the name, “The Career Coach.”
-He began consulting with schools and colleges who slowly began implementing his professional development offerings.
+He began career coaching while the ever present scent of Moo Goo Gia Pan permeated the office.
+During this period, Chris authored an audio based career course and trademarked the name, “The Career Coach.”
+He began consulting with schools and colleges who began implementing his content into their professional development offerings.

 In 1990, while trying to manage a corporate marketing job, law school in the evenings and an evolving career coaching enterprise, Chris learned his father.
 Michael, was diagnosed with late stage esophageal cancer.
 Chris immediately took a leave from law school and after determining traditional medicine offered no cure, he and his family spent the next two years transporting his ailing father back and forth to Toronto, Canada for radical therapy.
 This form of treatment was not covered by insurance and with three younger siblings, drained financial resources.
 His dad miraculously recovered from what was described by modern medicine as terminal cancer.